-Dear Eating disorder,
+Dear Eating Disorder,

-You are always there but rarely do I notice you other than when I feel a pang of hunger or when I come to after a bout of binging and purging.
+You are always there but rarely do I notice you.
+Other than when I feel a pang of hunger.
+Or when I come to after a bout of binging and purging.
 Rarely do I talk back to you as I let you insidiously control me.
 I don’t know what to call you, a friend or an enemy.
-We have a complex relationship but a relationship that has me dependent, stuck, fearful, and exhausted.
+We have a complex relationship.
+But a relationship that has me dependent, stuck, fearful, and exhausted.
 I wish I could simplify you and define you in an effort to heal and understand.

 It’s Been A Long Road

-The Comfort Of ED
+The Comfort Of The Eating Disorder

 You draw me in with promises of relief, of power, of satisfaction without fear of consequences of eating the rich foods that you have told me are “bad”.
 Cake, cookies, cereal can all be consumed without the fear of the effects on my body.
 I can experience the freedom of eating what I want without the fear of the costs of that freedom.
 I love the way that you give me a sense of control and power.